The Clear Edge

 • Willingness to update weekly (15 minutes every Monday)

-The implementation takes 4 hours total across one day.
-The financial clarity lasts your entire business career.
+The implementation takes 4 hours total in a single day, and the financial clarity it creates lasts for your entire business career.

 Morning: Dashboard Design (2 hours)